-The 8 elements of a story are: plot, setting, character, conflict, theme, point-of-view, tone and style.
+The 8 elements of a story are: character, setting, plot, conflict, theme, point-of-view, tone and style.

-These elements form the backbone of any good story.
+These story elements form the backbone of any good novel or short story.
 If you know the 8 elements, you can write and analyze stories more effectively.

 The 8 Elements of a Story